cortexrd/Knack-Toolkit-Library/README.md

 When \"Add filters\" is used in tables, it is possible to save each one you create to a named button by clicking on the yellow diskette save icon.
+The \[X\] icon with a pink color is to remove the active filter and see all records.
 Your filters are saved in localStorage but can be saved/restored to/from Knack for backup or migration to other devices, provided some additional setup.
 See the [User Filters setup procedure](#user-filters-1).

 Each active filter will not only remember its filter parameters, but